SeSa-1988/django-docker-starter/README.md

 # Template and Step-by-Step Instructions for new Docker + Django + Postgres + Tailwind Projects

-Basis template and instructions to create a dockerized development (and later deployment envirnment) with:
+Basis template and instructions to create a dockerized development (and later deployment environment) with:
 Docker, Django, Postgresql, Tailwind, Adminer, HTMX

 The goal is to provide a comfortable starting point for new projects with this tech stack.